-I’ve found that I need a balanced exercise program that consist of range of motion, strengthening, and endurance exercises.
+I’ve found that I need a balanced exercise program that consists of range of motion, strengthening, and endurance exercises.
 I’ll try to explain each below and how to get the most out of them, without injuring yourself.

 1. Range of Motion or ROM exercises.

 No matter what you hear and read, with arthritis, especially in your knees, it seems easier to sit still and move as little as possible, doesn’t it?
 But the less you move, the more the joints and muscles and tendons that help them operate stiffen up.
 The less exercise you get, the stiffer you get!

-ROM exercises helps you reduce the stiffness and keep your joints flexible.
+ROM exercises help you reduce the stiffness and keep your joints flexible.
 Physical therapist help with ROM, but the best way to avoid your knees and hips from “freezing up” is to keep yourself active with exercise.
 Check out these tips and exercises for knee arthritis.